wangeddie67/isa_manim/README.md

 # Welcome to Manim for ISA

 This project aims to create a well-using framework to generate animations presenting the function of one instruction or an instruction sequence.

-The whole project is based on `Manim <https://docs.manim.community/en/stable/index.html>`_, which is a very powerful Python-based animation framework for mathematics and algorithms.
+The whole project is based on [Manim](https://docs.manim.community/en/stable/index.html), which is a very powerful Python-based animation framework for mathematics and algorithms.
 Meanwhile, it is very simple to use.
 Manim has been widely used in education and research.

+Full document of IsaManim can be accessed by https://wangeddie67.github.io/isa_manim/.

 # Installation